Monoclonal antibodyFDA-approvedSecond-line

 Efficacy

-Bevacizumab has been shown to improve progression-free survival in ovarian cancer patients.
+Bevacizumab has been shown to improve progression-free survival in ovarian cancer patients, with a median progression-free survival of approximately 12 months.

 Side effects